OWASP/www-project-developer-guide/contributing.md

 ### Style Guide

 The Developer Guide will have many contributors, and it is an aim to keep the style of writing similar throughout.
-It would be good to keep to a style used in OWASP flagship projects [ASVS][asvs] and [WSTG][wstg], which is speaking from first person plural and semi-formal in tone.
+Follow the style used in OWASP flagship projects [ASVS][asvs] and [WSTG][wstg], which is speaking from first person plural and semi-formal in tone.

 ### Technical level

-Generally the guide is aimed at the introductory to medium technical levels, and should rarely deal with a subject at an advanced level.
+Generally the guide is aimed at the introductory to medium technical levels, and should rarely deal with any subject at an advanced level.
 This is a deliberate policy that makes the guide accessible and keeps the length reasonable.

 The overview/introduction of the main sections should be aimed at the introductory level,